Contents

 How do you take a perfect moon picture with your phone?

-You will need a telescope or telephoto lens to take a good photo of the moon with your smartphone.
+You can also use a telescope or telephoto lens to take a photo of the moon with your smartphone.

 What is stacking in astrophotography?